Sk1erLLC/Patcher/README.md

 - **Fullbright** - Remove lighting updates, increasing visibility.
 (Can positively impact performance.
 May conflict with minimaps) *default
 - **Smart Fullbright** - Automatically Disable the Fullbright Effect when using OptiFine Shaders.
 (Requires Fullbright) *default
 - **Show Own Nametag** - See your nametag in third person.
 - **Clean Projectiles** - Show projectiles 2 ticks after they're shot up to stop them from obstructing your view.
+(Includes eggs, snowballs, and fishing hooks)
 - **Ridden Horse Opacity** - Change the opacity of the horse you're currently riding for visibility.
 - **Hide Aura on Invisible Withers** - Don't render the aura around a wither when it is invisible.
 - **Numerical Enchantments** - Use readable numbers instead of Roman numerals on enchants.
-- **Translate Unknown Roman Numerals** - Generate Roman Numeral from enchantment level instead of using language file. *default
+- **Translate Unknown Roman Numerals** - Generate Roman Numeral from enchantment/potion level instead of using language file. *default
 - **Clean View** - Stop rendering your potion effect particles.
 - **Disable Breaking Particles** - Remove block-breaking particles for visibility.
 - **Disable Lightning Bolts** - Stop lightning bolts from rendering.